 Note: A reasonably effective approach to achieving high performance code is to profile the code running with real data and use that to guide performance tuning.
 The information presented here is to demonstrate features, not to act as canonical guidance!

-1.14.1 No Python mode vs Object mode
+1.13.1 NoPython mode